 - your cancellation policy

 This is different from what an OMS practice might include.
 Say, for example, that your practice needs to send a reminder for a wisdom tooth extraction.
 Of course, you will want to include information that is useful in any reminder, such as your address, cancellation policy, and a reminder of the date and time of the appointment.
 But customization allows you to include details that are specific to OMS practice, such as:

 - pre-operation instructions, like reminding your patient to fast or arranging for designated driver

 - information about the extraction – often, a video can be a great choice!

 - links that send the patient to more detailed pre- and postoperative instructions

-At Intiveo, we pride ourselves on creating user-friendly appointment software that you can customize to each of your patients.
+At Intiveo, we pride ourselves on creating user-friendly appointment software that you can customize for each of your patients.
 Check out our 60-day free trial today!

 The Changing Landscape of Dentistry

-Dentistry has undergone quite a shift in order to cope with the Covid-19 pandemic.
-There are now extra precautions that must be taken in order to preserve the health of staff and patients alike.
+Dentistry has undergone quite a shift to cope with the Covid-19 pandemic.
+There are now extra precautions that must be taken to preserve the health of staff and patients alike.
 Appointment reminders play an important role in these precautions.
 Including a wellness screening survey in your appointment reminders is a must.
-The survey asks the essential questions about Covid-19.
+The survey asks essential questions about Covid-19.
 Consequently, your patients should stay home when they are experiencing symptoms.

 Your Buyer’s Guide for Appointment Reminder Software